IlzeKruger/Angular-6-Demo-App/README.md

 display data read from a json file.
 The second tab show data making use of materials grid, also reading from a json file.

 Instructions
+1. Within Angular-6-Demo-App repository clock on 'Clone or Download' Button and download Zip.
-1. Download the AngularDemo-v1 directory to a destination of your choosing on your local machine.
+Download the AngularDemo-v1 directory to a destination of your choosing on your local machine.
    Note this does not include the node_modules directory.
 2. Unzip, if required.
 3. I assume that node.js and npm is installed on your machine.